JamieWCGraham/MullerPipelines/README.md

 <li>

  Success!
 Your .mat files containing the loaded LFP data are in the 'output' folder specified above.
-The inside of the output folder should look like this:
+The inside of the output folder should look like this, with a .mat file for each trial:

 </li>